 When it comes to our canine friends, grooming is often seen as a luxury, especially if you have to rely on regular visits to a professional pet groomer.
 But in most cases, grooming your dog doesn’t require any special skills and can be done at home with basic “equipment”.
-We’re not talking hair makeovers or artistic pedicures.
+We’re not talking about hair makeovers or artistic pedicures.
 Just a few simple tasks that can become part of a grooming routine and will soon turn into a relaxing bonding experience for both of you.

 As with anything, some pooches are happier to be groomed than others.
 Make sure to take it slowly, using dog training treats as a reward, in moderation.
 A dog is more likely to let you groom them if you start getting them used to it from an early age, a few minutes at a time at first.

 Keep an eye on your pet at all times, and be sure to never put yourself in harm’s way.
-Even the most loving of pets has been known to nip when something takes them by surprise.
+Even the most loving of pets have been known to nip when something takes them by surprise.

-Before we give you all the easy tips on how to groom a dog at home, here is why regular grooming shouldn’t be seen as dog extravaganza, but a necessary part of a happy, healthy life.
+Before we give you all the easy tips on how to groom a dog at home, here is why regular grooming shouldn’t be seen as a dog extravaganza, but a necessary part of a happy, healthy life.

 The benefits of dog grooming

 There are quite a few good reasons to learn how to groom a dog at home.
 Here are the benefits of grooming:

 - Gets the dog more used to handling which can reduce stress of vet visits